Dunn-Rankin family matriarch dies at age 92

-Editor’s note: David Dunn-Rankin, who many readers know through his weekly column, is CEO of this newspaper’s parent company and the son of Betty Dunn-Rankin.
-The following originally ran in the Venice Gondolier.

-VENICE — Betty Jean (Fryar) Dunn-Rankin, widow of the late Derek Dunn-Rankin, who built the Sun Coast Media Group after acquiring the Venice Gondolier, died Thursday, Dec.
+Betty Jean (Fryar) Dunn-Rankin, widow of the late Derek Dunn-Rankin, who built the Sun Coast Media Group after acquiring the Venice Gondolier, died on Dec.
 2, three weeks before her 93rd birthday.

 Born in Miami Beach in 1928, she was the only child of EP and Gertrude Fryar.

-Note: Editor’s note: Betty Dunn-Rankin was the mother of David Dunn-Rankin, the CEO of The Four Corner’s Sun, Polk News Sun’s and Winter Haven Sun’s parent company.
-We are sharing this story from The Venice Gondolier.
-We felt our readers who read David's weekly column in this paper would enjoy reading about this special person.